binaria010/BayesianStatistics/MetropolisHastingsAlg.md

 ## Problem:

-Given a target distribution (density $p$) from which we want to draw samples and which we know up to a normilizing constant, we construct a Markov chain whose stationary distribution is $p$.
+Given a target distribution (density $p$) from which we want to draw samples and which we know up to a normalizing constant, we construct a Markov chain whose stationary distribution is $p$.

-The core of these and other algorithms is the procedure to build the Markov chain.
+The core of these and other algorithms is the procedure to build the <a href= "https://en.wikipedia.org/wiki/Markov_chain">Markov chain</a>.

 The idea behind the MH algorithms is the following: Given the target density $p$ there is an associated conditional density $q$ which is easier to simulate.
 The MH algorithm for the target $p$ and conditional density $q$ produces a Markov chain $\{X_{t} \}$ whose, as we already mention,  stationary distribution is $p$.